AfoninAndrei/afoninandrei.github.io/_posts/2025-05-30-othelloZero.markdown

 </p>
 <p align="center"><em></em></p>

 This project took longer than expected—but finally, here’s a quick walkthrough of how to built OthelloZero agent.

-TODO: add link to the code
+The code is available [here](https://github.com/AfoninAndrei/alphaZero-Othello).

 ## Intro